Having trouble paying for your Kaiser Permanente medical and pharmacy expenses?

-Request program information by telephone: Financial Counselors are available by telephone to provide information, determine MFA eligibility, and assist a patient to apply for MFA.
-Financial Counselors can be reached Monday – Friday, 8:30 a.m. – 4:30 p.m. at:
+Request program information by telephone: Counselors are available by telephone to provide information, determine MFA eligibility, and assist a patient to apply for MFA.
+Counselors can be reached at: 1-866-399-7696, Monday – Friday, 8 a.m. – 5 p.m.

-Request program information by mail: A patient can request program information by mail.
+Request program information by U.S. postal mail: A patient can request program information by mail.
 Information requests can be mailed to:

 How do I apply?

-A patient can apply for the MFA program, during or following the care received from Kaiser Permanente, in several ways including in person with a Financial Counselor, or by submitting a complete paper application.
+A patient can apply for the MFA program, during or following the care received from Kaiser Permanente, in several ways including in person with a counselor, or by submitting a complete paper application.

-Complete and submit a program application: Please mail completed applications or deliver it in person (including all required documentation and information specified in the application instructions) to:
+Complete and submit a program application: Please mail completed applications (including all required documentation and information specified in the application instructions) to:

 Kaiser Permanente will review submitted applications when they are complete and will determine whether you are eligible according to the Kaiser Permanente Medical Financial Assistance Policy.
 Incomplete applications may result in a delay in processing or denial of your MFA application, but Kaiser Permanente will notify applicants and provide an opportunity to send in the missing documentation or information, by the required deadline.

-Amounts Generally Billed (AGB) is based on the lowest average of the amounts that were paid to a Kaiser facility by Medicare fee-for-service and Medicaid fee-for-service (and co-pays and deductibles) for emergency or medically necessary services, based on actual claim data from November 1, 2016 to October 31, 2017, which is consistent with the look-back method.
+Amounts Generally Billed (AGB) is based on the lowest average of the amounts that were paid to a KP facility by private health insurers, Medicare fee-for-service and Medicaid fee-for-service (and co-pays and deductibles) for emergency or medically necessary services, based on actual claim data from November 1, 2016 to October 31, 2017, which is consistent with the look-back method.
 Total expected payment from allowed claims was divided by total billed charges for such claims, and that number was subtracted from 1 to calculate the AGB percentage.
-The 2018 AGB reduction to gross charges is 62% for hospital charges.
+The 2018 AGB reduction to gross charges is 56% for hospital charges.

 Is there language assistance?